-The chemical sector is one of the largest on the planet, consisting of a small number of very large companies and many smaller, specialised suppliers.
+The chemical sector is one of the largest on the planet, consisting of a small number of very large companies and many smaller, specialized suppliers.
 Never a week goes by without us researching some aspect of the global chemical sector.

 In almost 20 years of researching the chemical industry, we have acquired an incredible amount of practical, category-specific experience.

-We understand that every organisation and project is unique, but it’s reassuring to know that we’re familiar with your particular industry and challenges.
+We understand that every organization and project is unique, but it’s reassuring to know that we’re familiar with your particular industry and challenges.
 As a result, we can get straight to work on your brief without the need for an introduction on the basics on your market.

 Equipment & supplies

 Oil rigs and platforms, drilling muds, health and safety equipment and services.

 Silicon (and silicone), expoxies, chlorine, salt, soda ash, sodium bicarbonates and catalysts.

 Polyethylene and gas absorption.

 Petrochemicals (upstream and downstream), polyethylene, lubricants, polymers and gases.

 Developing messages that resonate and effective routes for communications.